Friendship Grove Nature Playscape

-The Friendship Grove Nature Playscape at the Anita Purves Nature Center is almost complete!
+The Friendship Grove Nature Playscape at the Anita Purves Nature Center is here!

 This unique and interactive playscape engages children of all ages in imaginative and active outdoor play with nature.
 It is a hands-on, kid-directed outdoor play space for our kids where fun in nature is led by their own imagination and ingenuity.
 Together, you and your children are immersed in nature as you comfortably explore, experiment, socialize, and manipulate the environment.
 The playscape provides a multitude of accessible play opportunities for a variety of physical, mental, cognitive, and emotional abilities.
 There are four main features or “anchor pieces” as well as additional play features that will change with the seasons.

 Four Anchor Pieces: